arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 #### With Arduino IDE

-To begin with UART communication, you'll need to configure it first.
+To begin with UART communication, you will need to configure it first.
 In the `setup()` function, set the baud rate (bits per second) for UART communication:

 ```arduino
 // Start UART communication at 115200 baud